 - Colony PCR – In this method, bacterial colonies are screened directly by PCR.

 There are many other types of PCR methods used in DNA and RNA amplification.

 How does PCR Machine work?

 In the past, cloning of DNA segments was done in the sectors of interest for expression in bacteria.
 This method was lengthy and would even take weeks.
 However, this testing method has seen significant improvement as it takes place in test tubes and is complete within a few hours.
 Numerous amplification of DNA can also be done, making the method highly efficient.
 PCR also conveniently uses the same aspects that nature does in DNA replication.
 They are presented with the molecular form.

 - Two primers – Short strands of DNA that act as the base or foundation for amplification

 - Enzymatic polymerase – Studies the DNA segment for its code and creates copies of the same.

-- DNA building block – They are the site used by the polymerase to create the DNA copies.
+- DNA building blocks – They are the site used by the polymerase to create the DNA copies.